Dandoko/kloto/README.md

 - You are trying to create a MonoBehaviour using the 'new' keyword.
 This is not allowed.
 	- [Solution Source](https://answers.unity.com/questions/653904/you-are-trying-to-create-a-monobehaviour-using-the-2.html)
 	- You cannot instantiate anything inherting from the `MonoBehaviour` class
+- Collection was modified, enumeration operation may not execute
+	- Use a copy of the list-to-iterate in the foreach loop
+	- If a copy isn’t used, the runtime doesn’t know which list to write to and which one to read from